JYZHU03/JYZHU03.github.io/_pages/about.md

 # 🔥 News
 - *2025.05*: &nbsp;🎉🎉 One paper on graph representation learning is accepted to ICML2025!
+- *2024.04*: &nbsp;🎉🎉 I was formally hired by the project:"" at PIK!
+- *2025.03*: &nbsp; One paper on AI for Power Grids is submitted to IEEE TKDE!
-- *2024.07*: &nbsp;🎉🎉 One paper on graph representation learning is accepted to KDD2024!
+- *2024.05*: &nbsp;🎉🎉 One paper on graph-based fake news detection is accepted to KDD2024!

 # 📝 Publications